MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-boot-jms/README.md

     messageConverter: <The Spring bean qualifier of the MessageConverter to wrap>
     incomingMode: <How to handle incoming JMS messages, one of [STRICT, LENIENT, OPTIONAL], LENIENT by default>
     outgoingMode: <How to handle outgoing JMS messages, one of [STRICT, LENIENT, OPTIONAL], OPTIONAL by default>
-    dispatchReceive: <Whether to dispatch a metric when a message is received>
+    dispatchReceive: <Whether to dispatch a measurement when a message is received>
 ```

 ## Metrics dispatched